anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 # Managing packages

-QueryStorm comes with NuGet support, which it uses for two purposes:
+QueryStorm comes with NuGet support, which serves two purposes:

-- Installing NuGet pacakages into projects
+- Installing NuGet packages into projects
 - Sharing QueryStorm extension packages

 ## NuGet packages

-The package manager is used for managing NuGet packages in projects (viewing, installing, uninstalling, updating).
+The package manager is used for managing NuGet packages in QueryStorm projects (viewing, installing, uninstalling, updating).

 ![PackageManager](../Images/PackageManager.png)

 Installing a package into your project does the following:
-- Adds an entry in the `Dependencies` section in the `module.cfg` file,
+- Adds an entry in the `Dependencies` section of the `module.cfg` file,
 - Downloads the package
 - Unpacks the contents of the package into the project